theNewDynamic/oregonsadventurecoast.com/content/adventure/crabbing-clamming-1.md

 ![Charleston Crabbing Map](/img/charleston-crabbing-header.jpg)

-**Charleston Area - Map & Species**
+**Charleston Area - Map**

-Clamming in Charleston is excellent throughout and access is easy.
-Rental shops are close by to help those new to clamming, gather the right gear and find the best spots.
+Dock crabbing is available throughout the commercial docks in Charleston.
+Additionally, the Charleston Visitor Center and the T-docks South of the bridge provide excellent dock crabbing.

 <a href="/img/clamming-map-charleston-06-20.pdf" class="learn-more-anywhere-btn">Download Map »</a>